 Topical gels or ointments are used for canker sores to relieve pain, decrease inflammation, and prevent infection.

-- Topical anti-inflammatories: Steroid medications can be used topically to decrease inflammation from canker sores.
+- Topical anti-inflammatory medications: Steroid medications can be used topically to decrease inflammation from canker sores.
 These medications usually require a prescription and should be used exactly as directed.

 Learn more about: Lidex